bguzmanrio/maskjs/README.md

 2. Once imported, just pass the next parameter with you desired configuration:

     ```
-    Mask.newMask(options);
-    {
+    var options = {
       $el: jQuery input,
       mask: pattern to apply(described in the next section),
       errorFunction: callback function triggered on every error,
       defaultValue: defaultValue to be shown on initialization(applies on date format),
       isUtc: if the pattern is a date format, utc will be considered
     }
+    Mask.newMask(options);
     ```
 3. Pattern is the mask you want to apply over the input.
 It can be one of the following:
 <ul>